betterscientificsoftware/bssw.io/CuratedContent/DocumentationTools.Sphinx.md

 Focus | Documentation tools

-[Sphinx](http://www.sphinx-doc.org) is a free and open source tool that processes markup describing classes, functions, and variables in your software's header files and generates a user-friendly hyperlinked set of web pages.
+[Sphinx](http://www.sphinx-doc.org) is a free and open source tool that processes markup (it uses reStructuredText) describing classes, functions, and variables in your software's header files and generates a user-friendly hyperlinked set of web pages.
 These web pages allow the user to navigate all the classes, functions, and variables and see 1) class hierachy relationships; 2) input and output parameters for methods and functions; and 3) other variables and associated